John Loewen: Federal politics

 The Progressive Conservative Party of Canada merged with the Canadian Alliance in early 2004 to create the Conservative Party of Canada.
 Loewen initially supported the new party, but announced on September 23, 2005 that he would seek the federal Liberal nomination for Charleswood—St. James—Assiniboia in the upcoming federal election.
 In making the announcement, Loewen said he was uncomfortable with the social conservatism of Conservative leader Stephen Harper, and that he "never believed in the policies of the former Alliance and Reform parties" which he described as "dominat[ing] the [Conservative] party".
 He resigned from the provincial legislature on September 26, 2005, and subsequently beat Gennarino Conte for the Liberal nomination.
 He lost to Conservative incumbent Steven Fletcher in the 2006 federal election, as the Conservatives gained twenty-five seats to form a minority government.
 Loewen acknowledged that the national trend worked against his candidacy.

 After the election, Loewen returned to the board of TelPay, formerly a division of Comcheq.
 He is also a partner in Payworks, an internet based payroll service.
 As a volunteer, he is leading the fund raising efforts for construction of the North End Wellness Centre in Winnipeg.

 In 2007, Loewen was acclaimed as the Liberal candidate for Winnipeg South.
 He lost to Conservative incumbent Rod Bruinooge in the 2008 federal election.

-Table of offices held

 Electoral record

 All electoral information is taken from Elections Canada and Elections Manitoba.
 Provincial expenditures refer to candidate expenses.
 Italicized expenditures refer to submitted totals, and are presented when the final reviewed totals are not available.